Quick Facts: Earning an Ed.D. in Washington D.C.

 Doctoral Education Funding in Washington, D.C.

-For this section, we’ve highlighted sources of institutional aid (e.g. internal scholarships, tuition discounts, etc.).
-Each university’s Office of Financial Aid and/or the Graduate School will be able to help with graduate loan applications and work reimbursement questions.
+This section highlights sources of institutional aid for doctoral students at Tennessee universities.
+The Office of Financial Aid and/or the Graduate School will also be able to help with graduate loan applications and work reimbursement questions.

 American University